 Ailleurs Paris – located in 12th Arrondissement.
 Lovely little shop filled with household items from dishes to lighting.
 It can be a bit on the pricey side but most of the items are rather unique as well.

 Merci – located in the 3rd Arrondissement.
 I usually do not like to shop in “big stores” or ones I can order online from, when traveling but I found myself in the neighborhood one rainy afternoon so I jumped inside.
+It is trendy as well as cute.
 I took a walk through, and found myself coming back the next day to gather few items I kept thinking about.
-Lovely linens for the table as well as some steak knives that we had been looking for forever.
+Lovely linens for the table as well as steak knives that we had been looking for forever.
 Fun and hip store with reasonably priced house wears.

 Museums – if a museum in Paris allows you to purchase your tickets ahead of your visit, do it!
 Otherwise, you will have to wait in line for a while, and it could end up being discouraging for you.

 Museum of the Art and History of Judaism – I stumbled upon this gem by accident.
 It was raining one afternoon and I saw a poster taped to an umbrella I was standing under.
 They had a black and white film exhibit showing so I decided to take it in.
 What a delightful spot to find as the museum is small and intimate with beautiful grounds.
 There were plenty of interesting exhibits from the history of Judaism to Helena Rubinstein’s life to keep me interested for a couple of hours.
 Tickets were reasonable (10 euros in 2019) and did not need to be purchased ahead of time.
 There was no wait even in the summertime.
 Definitely will go back.